ApryseSDK/pdftron-react-native/README.md

 ##### pageChangeOnTap
 bool, optional, default to true
+##### useStylusAsPen
+bool, optional, default to false
+If true, stylus will act as a pen in pan mode, otherwise it will act as finger
 ##### followSystemDarkMode
 bool, optional, Android only, default to true
 If true, UI will appear in dark color when System is dark mode.
 Otherwise it will use viewer setting instead.